livewires/you-win/docs/sheets/jump.md

     <s>
     ```js
-    // var phone = new Phone
+    // var phone = new uw.Phone
     ```
     </s>

     ```js
-    var phone = new Phone
+    var phone = new uw.Phone
     ```

 Now we can use `phone.zAngle` to get the **angle** at which the phone is held.
 But to move the player horizontally, we need a **difference in X**.